OffchainLabs/arbitrum-orbit-sdk/README.md

 # Arbitrum Orbit SDK

 > [!WARNING]
 > Disclaimer: This project is an Alpha release and should not be used in a production environment.
-We are working on getting it ready for mainnet deployments, meanwhile please use it at your own discretion.
+We are working on preparing it for mainnet deployments; meanwhile, please use it at your discretion.

 TypeScript SDK for building [Arbitrum Orbit](https://arbitrum.io/orbit) chains.